 We offer Information Sessions designed for prospective students.
 These sessions provide a general overview of admission requirements and the application processes, and includes valuable information about standardized test requirements, funding opportunities, and financial aid.
 You can take note of upcoming Sessions on our Graduate Admissions calendar.
 To register to attend an upcoming information session visit our application portal and rsvp.
 Sessions are held at our main campus, Center City campus and online.

 You may begin the admissions process by creating a prospective student account in our application portal at mygradschool.uncc.edu.
 By creating your personal account, not only will you be able to start your application(s), but you can also learn/register to attend our Information Sessions, post questions on our message board, receive updates about your admissions process, and alert your prospective program(s) of your intention to apply.

 Current tuition and fees are posted on the NinerCentral website.
 Additionally, UNC Charlotte offers a variety of funding opportunities to graduate students.
 From scholarships and fellowships, to financial aid and work assistantships, there are numerous programs for which a new student may qualify.
-Visit the Graduate School’s website to learn How Graduate Student Funding Works and see which program can help you defray the cost of a graduate education.
+Visit the Graduate School’s website to learn more and see which programs can help you defray the cost of a graduate education.

 UNC Charlotte provides a database of searchable scholarships, plus it can match your personal criteria to a possible Graduate School fellowship.
 Visit the Niner Scholars portal to begin the search.
-Additionally, the Graduate School’s funding web page provides a list of external searchable databases where a student might obtain funding.
+Additionally, the Graduate School’s website provides a list of external searchable databases where a student might obtain funding.